Mark Donohue: Early life

 500 mi SCCA endurance event, which he won.
 Hansgen arranged for Donohue to become his teammate in 1965, co-driving a Ferrari 275 at the 12 Hours of Sebring endurance race, which they finished in 11th place.
 That year, Donohue also won two divisional championships: in SCCA B Class in a GT350 and in SCCA Formula C in a Lotus 20B.

 Donohue was hired on March 29, 1964, by Jack Griffith [Griffith Motors, Syosset, N.Y./Plainview, N.Y.] as design engineer for the Griffith, formerly TVR Grantura Mk III, powered by a Ford 289 cid (4.7l) V8 engine.
 He went on to assist TVR's David Hives in designing the Series 400 Griffith and then working on the ill-fated Bob Cumberford-designed, Intermeccanica-(Torino, Italy) produced Series 600 Griffith.

-During its production life, there were 192 Series 200 Griffiths built, 59 of the Series 400 and only 10 of the Series 600.
+During its production life, there were 192 Series 200 Griffiths built, 59 of the Series 400 and only ten of the Series 600.

-During his tenure at Griffith Mark drove the Griffith-owned Shelby 289 Cobra making his mark on the SCCA circuit.
+During his tenure at Griffith, he drove the Griffith-owned Shelby 289 Cobra making his mark on the SCCA circuit.

-In February of '65 Donohue was named comptroller at Griffith Motors, but was soon lured from Griffith by Roger Penske early in 1966.
+In February of 1965, Donohue was named comptroller at Griffith Motors, but was soon lured from Griffith by Roger Penske early in 1966.

 The Griffith company went defunct in November, 1966.

-Ford GT40 and joining with Penske
+Ford GT40

 In 1966, thanks to his friendship with Hansgen, word quickly spread to the Ford Motor Company about the young driver.
-Ford immediately signed Donohue to drive one of their GT-40 Mk II race cars campaigned at the 24 Hours of Le Mans by the Holman & Moody racing team.
+Ford signed Donohue to drive a MKII GT40 at the 24 Hours of Daytona in a deal made by Hangsen himself, and after bringing it to a third place finish, they later signed him to drive one of their GT-40 Mk II race cars campaigned at the 24 Hours of Le Mans by the Holman & Moody racing team.
 Le Mans proved frustrating for Donohue.
 Hansgen died while testing the GT40 in preparation for Le Mans so Donohue partnered with Australian Paul Hawkins.
 Donohue and Hawkins completed only twelve laps due to differential failure and finished 47th.
 Earlier that year, co-driving with Hansgen, Donohue finished third at the 24 Hours of Daytona and second at the 12 Hours of Sebring.

 At Hansgen's funeral, Roger Penske spoke to Donohue about driving for him.
 In his first race for Penske, at Watkins Glen in June 1966, Donohue qualified well but crashed the car at the top of a hill, destroying it.

 Donohue was invited back to Le Mans by Ford in 1967.
 Ford had developed a new GT, the Mark IV.
 Donohue co-drove in the No. 4 yellow car with sports car driver and race car builder Bruce McLaren for Shelby American Racing.
 The two drivers disagreed on many aspects of racing and car setup, but as a team were able to muster a fourth-place finish in the endurance classic.